-The California Commission on Teacher Credentialing exists to promote educational excellence through the preparation and certification of professional educators and their vision is that all of California's diverse learners, preschool through grade 12, are inspired and prepared to achieve their highest potential by a well-prepared and exceptionally qualified educator workforce.
+The California Commission on Teacher Credentialing exists to promote educational excellence through the preparation and certification of professional educators.
+Its vision is that all of California's diverse learners, preschool through grade 12, are inspired and prepared to achieve their highest potential by a well-prepared and exceptionally qualified educator workforce.

-The California Commission on Teacher Credentialing Accreditation system is a series of activities, which over time, give a clear picture of an institution or program sponsor, including its history, how it examines its practices, how it makes changes, and whether it implements a program aligned to the State of California's adopted standards.
+The California Commission on Teacher Credentialing Accreditation mandates standards and carries out a series of evaluations which, over time, give a clear picture of an institution or program sponsor, including its history, how it examines its practices, how it makes changes, and whether it implements a program aligned to the State of California's adopted standards.
+For more information on CTC accreditation visit ctc.ca.gov